 - Examples may include:

 - o Non-controlled drugs that were not in the bag

 - Wrong number of medications or doses

 - Wrong drug concentration

 - Expired medications found

 - No expiration date on tag

-- Medications improperly labeled
+- o Medications improperly labeled

-- Empty vials/packaged left in bag
+- o Empty vials or packages left in bag

 - Unsealed medications

 - Wrong medication administered

-- Unsealed pouch discovered

-- o Bag logged out with red seal (used bag)

-- If discovered by EMS, the EMS Officer will initiate the Discrepancy form.
-He/she shall provide a copy of the form and the Blue Seal to the Hospital EMS Coordinator and shall fax a copy of the report to the GMVEMSC (937-228-1035).

-- If the Hospital discovers the discrepancy, the EMS Coordinator will initiate the Discrepancy Form and submit to GMVEMSC.
-If the EMS Coordinator is able to determine which EMS agency/hospital is responsible for the discrepancy, the agency/hospital will be notified and will receive a copy of the Discrepancy Form and the Blue Seal if applicable.
+- Unsealed pouch discovered - o Bag logged out with red seal (used bag) - If discovered by EMS, the EMS Officer will initiate the Discrepancy form.
+They shall provide a copy of the form and the Blue Seal to the Hospital EMS Coordinator and shall fax a copy of the report to the GMVEMSC (937-228-1035). - If the Hospital discovers the discrepancy, the EMS Coordinator will initiate the Discrepancy Form and submit to GMVEMSC.
+If the EMS Coordinator is able to determine which EMS agency/hospital is responsible for the discrepancy, the agency or hospital will be notified and will receive a copy of the Discrepancy Form and the Blue Seal if applicable.